Rivka

 Sarah

 This week’s parashat is about Rebecca, it is although named after Sarah.
-Sarah lived 100 years and 20 years and 8 years.
+The parashat starts with: Sarah lived 100 years and 20 years and 8 years.
 In the English translation, it is quoted that she was 128 years old.
 However, in the Hebrew text this period is subdivided into three as mentioned previously.
 According to Jewish tradition, this subdivision points out that Sarah was as beautiful at the age of 100 as she was at the age of 20 and was as pure when she was 20 as when she was 8.
 Whatever the significance, this week’s parashat describes a continuity.
 Sarah is leaving us and Rebecca joins us to replace her.
 The death of one leaves an empty place that will be filled by the arrival of the other.
 Her role is essential in Isaac’s life but so is it for the entire community.
 As in many cases described in the Bible, when someone dies, a successor is appointed.
 (Joshua came after Moses, Samuel after Eliyahu, Salomon after David, Yahushua after John) Rebecca is like Sarah’s worthy heir.
 We read that Isaac is comforted after the death of his mother by the arival of his wife.
 Indeed, the female presence was missing.
 A house (a tent in their case) is empty and cold without the presence of the woman who fills the place since being its hearth.
 Yahuwah does not just ensure the descent of the patriarchs, kings and prophets, but that of the women as well.
 The succession of women is also vital.

 Girls must also learn a lot and mothers have a lot to pass on to them.